 - They have applied for and received some permits to bring the additional oil into Superior via the Line 3 Replacement project.
 It has to get South through other pipelines.
 Until they cancel the Line 3 Replacement, they will need the new pipeline.

-- They worked with the legislature to change the eminent domain laws (something you wouldn’t do unless you planned to exercise this new possibility at some point)
+- They worked with the legislature to change the eminent domain laws (something you wouldn’t do unless you planned to exercise this new option at some point)

 - Surveyed additional property along the entire pipeline route through Wisconsin, which included, in preparation for permitting, gathering archaeological and biological data on landowners’ properties.

-Additionally, they have spent most of 2016 doing things that would buy them goodwill in the community.
+Additionally, they have spent the past two years trying to buy goodwill in the community.
 This included donations to fire stations, food pantries, and emergency responders.
 In Marshfield, they even partnered with Kwik Trip to give $20 gas cards out to the public one morning.
 Though these donations are often appreciated, they do not compensate for the risks that are placed on our communities.
+They have also begun joining Departments of Commerce in communities that the line passes and Enbridge staff/contractors have begun running for local office.